pvlib/pvlib-python/docs/sphinx/source/user_guide/getting_started/installation.rst

 the built-in solar position calculators.

-pvlib-python also includes unsupported wrappers for the official NLR SPA algorithm.
+pvlib-python also includes unsupported wrappers for the official NLR implementation of NREL SPA.
 NLR's license does not allow redistribution of the source code, so you must jump through some hoops to use it with pvlib.
 You will need a C compiler to use this code.

-To install the NLR SPA algorithm for use with pvlib:
+To install the NREL SPA algorithm for use with pvlib:

 #.
 Download the pvlib repository (as described in :ref:`obtainsource`)
 #.
 Download the `SPA files from NLR <http://www.nlr.gov/midc/spa/>`_